TosoxDev/DLL-Injector/README.md

 ## Functionality

-This sample project loads a DLL from a .cs file and stores it as a temporary file on the local disk, which is then injected into a process.
+This sample project loads the binary data of a dll and stores it as a temporary file on the local disk, which is then injected into a process.
-The [data](res/TestDLL.dll.cs) of the DLL was generated and exported with [HxD](https://mh-nexus.de/de/hxd/).
+The [binary data](res/TestDLL.dll.cs) of the dll was generated and exported with [HxD](https://mh-nexus.de/de/hxd/).

 ## Original Use of this Project